i-sylar/ATPST/README.md

 # ATPST

-Android Testing Platform Security Tool (ATPST) is a small script i wrote that semi-automated the prcoess of setting up Genymotion, frida, adb and bypassing Android Trustmanger when conducting security testing.
+Android Testing Platform Setup Tool (ATPST) is a small script i wrote that semi-automated the prcoess of setting up Genymotion, frida, adb and bypassing Android Trustmanger when conducting security testing.

 From my knowledge, Genymotion as of the day of this creation, requires a paid account to support `rooted` devices.
 Only `android 12`, fro the Custom Phone has this.
 Which brings us to some simple preliquisites before using the script: